osumontreal/opensci-resources-for-neuro-ai/README.md

 #### How to Contribute
 Anyone who wishes to contribute by sharing resources they find useful are welcomed.
 You can share open platforms, repositories, libraries, data, project examples, open access journals, etc.

+     1. You will need a Github account [Create Github account]!https://github.com/join

      Make a pull request, and we will make sure to merge it to the list of current resources.